Have additional questions? Please contact us.

 Who are the coaches?

-Our coaches are former K-12 teachers, former principals, and school leaders with vast experience working in the district and charter sectors.
+Our coaches include former K-12 teachers, a former principal, and a vice-principal.
 Our coaches have designed and run multiple equitable innovation programs, coached DCPS schools implementing a variety of innovative learning models, and have supported all six teams approved by the DC Public Charter School Board to open new schools in the 2019 and 2020 new start cycles.

 Can individuals or teams outside of DC participate?

 We support anyone working with students in public education in the District of Columbia.
 We know folks may live and work all over the DMV, but your project within the Incubator must focus on students in DC.

 Our program leans on the insights of the equityXdesign framework to start with an understanding of our own identities, to design for those at the margins, to make power dynamics visible in the design process, to acknowledge historical context, and to pay close attention to the way language shapes our thinking.

 What is the difference between the Design Studio and the Design Fellowship?

 Design Studio is a three-part introductory workshop for individuals to design and test equity-centered solutions to DC’s most pressing educational challenges.
 Design Studio is a good fit for:

 Educators (teachers, school leaders) or education-adjacent professionals (social workers, class leads, administrators) across Washington, DC who: